roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

  class MyController (Controller):

        def __init__(self, model, view):
            Controller.__init__(self, model, view)

        # From here on the connected model and view are accessible
        # through fields 'self.model' and 'self.view' respectively.

        # setup internal fields...

        # setup sub-controllers...

        return

        def register_view(self, view):
            # initializes the view if needed

            # setup widgets that need a model, like TreeView (see next section)...

        # setup widgets not specified in glade, like TreeViewColumn...

            # connect additional signals (e.g. for manually constructed widgets...

            return

        def register_adapters(self):
            # setup all adapters (see Adapters below)
            return

        # ------------------------------------------------------------
        #      GTK Signal handlers
        # ------------------------------------------------------------
        def on_button_clicked(self, button):
            # ...
        return

        # ...

        # ------------------------------------------------------------
        #      Notifications of observable properties
        # ------------------------------------------------------------
+       @Controller.observe("prop_name", assign=True, ...)
-       def property_prop_name_value_change(self, model, old, new):
+       def notification(self, model, prop_name, info):
            #...
        return

        pass # end of class

 As you see, a controller does a lot of work, and tends to blow-up in size.
 For this reason it is important to split big controllers into sub-controllers.
-Ina typical configuration, the application model is split into sub-modules, say *m1*, *m2* and *m3*.
+In a typical configuration, the application model is split into sub-modules, say *m1*, *m2* and *m3*.
 The application controller is split into several sub-controllers, and there are sub controllers *c1*, *c2* and *c3* respectively controlling